hummingbot/hummingbot-site/docs/installation/raspberry-pi.md

 !!! note
     If you need to switch branches (ie. `development` branch) then after cloning the repository use the command `git checkout [branch_name]` to switch branches.
 For example, to switch to the development branch use `git checkout development`

-Change directory into the Hummingbot folder
+Change directory into the Hummingbot folder:
 ```
 cd hummingbot
 ```